Problem Gambling Prevention

 OHA Instructor Roxann Jones

-Roxann Jones is currently the Problem Gambling Statewide Prevention and Outreach Specialist with the Oregon Health Authority.
-She brings over 35 years’ experience in designing and implementing prevention programs to address risky behaviors, as well as program management in problem gambling prevention/treatment, and children’s intensive mental health wraparound services.
-Roxann is passionate about building healthy communities and has provided leadership on a various task forces and committees at the community, state, and national level addressing issues that impact the overall health and well-being of communities.
+Roxann Jones is the Problem Gambling Statewide Prevention and Outreach Specialist with the Oregon Health Authority.
+She brings more than 35 years of experience in designing and implementing prevention programs that address risky behaviors, as well as in managing programs in problem gambling prevention and in treatment and children’s intensive mental health wraparound services.
+Roxann is deeply committed to building healthy communities and has provided leadership on numerous community, state, and national task forces focused on population health and well-being.

 OHA Instructor Andrew Cartmill

-Andrew Cartmill, B.S., CPS, serves as a Senior Program Communication and Education Specialist with Washington County’s Addiction Services Program and is a certified trainer for suicide intervention and prevention programs.
-Andy has also created and voiced numerous ads and PSAs for radio, voiced several books-to-tape, hosted a county-specific television show and written copy and narrated educational videos.
+Andrew Cartmill, BS, CPS is a former Senior Program Communication and Education Specialist with Washington County’s Addiction Services Program and a certified trainer in suicide intervention and prevention.
+His background includes creating and voicing public service announcements, audiobooks, and educational media, as well as hosting a county television program and producing narrated instructional videos.

 Oregon's Approach